Law of Variable Proportions

 Key Features of the Law of Variable Proportions

-The Law of Variable Proportion is true under certain circumstances and the theory explains itself well in terms of economic conditions where to increase the production output, industries always overcrowd the input by adding more variables.
+The Law of Variable Proportion is true under certain circumstances.
+The theory explains itself well regarding economic conditions where industries always overcrowd the input by adding more variables to increase the production output.

 The key features of the Law of Variable Proportion are: